linode/apl-docs/docs/for-devs/get-started/lab-10.md

 Once you return to the Argo CD application, click on the `team<name>` application.

-Remember, the application is not configured for automatic syncing, so manually initiate a `SYNC` by selecting SYNC and then `REFRESH`.
+The application is configured for automatic syncing, so a manual `SYNC` is not needed.

 ![Syncing in ArgoCD](../../img/argo-team-sync.png)